 Red wine gets a thumbs-up, in moderation (one glass for women, one to two for men).
 But water is your go-to drink.

 Dessert is usually fruit.
-Sweets and red meats are OK occasionally.
+Sweets and red meat are OK occasionally.

 Level of Effort: Low to Medium

 It’s tasty and good for you, though you may have a learning curve at first.

 Limitations: Few.
 The Mediterranean diet allows plenty of variety and experimentation.

 Cooking and shopping: Simplify by planning your meals; keeping pantry staples like olive oil, canned tomatoes, whole grains, pasta, and tuna on hand; and shopping for fresh produce and seafood a few times a week.
 You can easily grill or broil many Mediterranean diet foods.

 Snacks can be quick and easy, too: Grab a clementine or a handful of nuts, or dip whole wheat pita chips into hummus.